-- Teaching will readily expand beyond 2-days a week on average if permitted to by the researcher, as will administrative duties, and this load is spread unevenly throughout the year; it is common for little research (including impact) to be possible in term times, with a real chance that none is possible for 1-2 months during a busy term (i.e. if an imbalance in teaching load between terms exists).
-This effect becomes severe if programmes or modules need to be rewritten or restructured, which can take hundreds of hours whilst other demands do not lessen. - Duties occurring in most job specifications (black type in Table 1) are all time-consuming requirements.
+Teaching will readily expand beyond 2-days a week on average if permitted to by the researcher, as will administrative duties, and this load is spread unevenly throughout the year; it is common for little research (including impact) to be possible in term times, with a real possibility that none is possible for 1-2 months during a busy term (i.e. if an imbalance in teaching load between terms exists).
+This effect becomes severe if programmes or modules need to be rewritten or restructured, which can take hundreds of hours whilst other demands do not lessen.

+Duties occurring in most job specifications (black type in Table 1) are all time-consuming requirements.
 However, in the experience of the academic co-authors those with low numbers of occurrences are also ubiquitous (e.g. reviewing funding bids and papers written by others) and illustrate the numerous other activities a researcher is simply expected to find time for (e.g. see Lazarsfeld-Jensen and Morgan, 2009).
 Several activities to show leadership outside the university are also usually required.
-Examples of such roles include journal editing, sitting on panels assessing funding bids, treasurer for learned societies (e.g. British Society for Geomorphology), external examiner at other universities, sitting on government committees, working with funding bodies to define future research directions, and outreach (e.g. Pint of Science https://pintofscience.co.uk/).
-Note that a scientist's own, hands-on research activity (i.e. doing it rather than managing it) forms a relatively small part of the 2-days per week allocated to 'Research', and impact (a.k.a. innovation, consultancy or KE) is only a subpart of this.
+Examples of such roles include journal editing, sitting on panels assessing funding bids, roles such as treasurer for learned societies (e.g. British Society for Geomorphology), invitations to be an examiner at other universities, sitting on government committees, working with funding bodies to define future research directions, and outreach (e.g. Pint of Science https://pintofscience.co.uk/).
+Note that a scientist's own, hands-on research activity (i.e. doing it rather than managing it) forms a relatively small part of the 2-days per week allocated to 'Research', and impact (a.k.a. innovation, consultancy or knowledge exchange) is only a sub-part of this.

-Professors and Readers are also usually expected to undertake more substantive management roles (e.g. Head of Department, lead of a Doctoral Training Centre, Admissions Tutor, Programme Director).
-Other requirements are sometimes reduced to account for such time commitments, and the workload models used to measure and allocate such activities are often controversial (e.g. Lazarsfeld-Jensen and Morgan, 2009).
+30 Professors and Readers are usually also expected to undertake more substantive management roles (e.g. Head of Department, lead of a Doctoral Training Centre, Admissions Tutor, Programme Director), and other requirements are sometimes reduced to account for such a time commitment.